 What is a private search engine?

-- Anonymize your data (as some information has to be stored for various functionality purposes);
+- User data anonymization (as some information has to be stored for various functionality purposes);

-Anything beyond that is a benefit, though the most common ones are:
+Anything beyond that is a benefit, the most common ones being:

 - Map functionality;